huyyoo/Being-Transducer-Workshop/README.md

-The code for Being Transducer Workshop
+The code for Being Transducer workshop